Counting points on generic character varieties: Recollections on root systems and reductive groups

 If $x\in T$, then the root system of $G_x^\circ$ is given by

 This is a pseudo-Levi subsystem of $\Phi$.
-Moreover, every pseudo-Levi subsystem arises via the centraliser of some element of $T$, cf. \cite{Deriziotis}.
+Moreover, every pseudo-Levi subsystem arises in this manner \cite{Deriziotis}.
 By a theorem of Steinberg, $\pi_0(G_x)$ is isomorphic to a subgroup of $\pi_1([G,G])$; thus, if $[G,G]$ is simply connected, then $G_x$ is connected \cite[\S 2]{Steinberg75}.